bakang1398/bakang1398/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-GirlCode
+- 🔭 I’m currently a student GirlCode on a software development learnership programme.
-- 🌱 I’m currently learning ...
-Web Development
+- 🌱 I’m currently learning Software Development.
-- 👯 I’m looking to collaborate on ...
-HTML and CSS
-- 🤔 I’m looking for help with ...
-HTML and CSS
+- 🤔 I’m looking for help with  HTML, CSS and JavaScript.
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about Anything.
-- 📫 How to reach me: ...
-BakangSebetlela@gmail.com
+- 📫 How to reach me: BakangSebetlela@gmail.com
-- 😄 Pronouns: ...
-Her/Hers
+- 😄 Pronouns: Her/Hers
-- ⚡ Fun fact: ...
-I enjoy making jokes
 -->